 It will soon be a new year, 2023.
 Even for most of us learning a new year is always a challenge after January 1.
 Our brain and finger muscles have had 365 days to practice writing 2022.
 Now, all of a sudden, we need to remember to write 2023.
 That may take us a while… Now imagine if you have a significant learning disability.
 It may have taken you 300 of those 365 days to finally be able to “write” or “say” 2022 on your own.
 Now, for no reason you can comprehend, you must forget that, and learn a new number to designate the new year 2023.
 Very frustrating.

 Admittedly, for many of the students I taught, knowing it was a new year was probably not high on the list of important facts to learn or be able to recite.
 After all, many of my kids did not write or even speak.
-But, there were always 1 or 2 that were at the high end of that curve who would go out for some time in the regular education setting and would be expected to write the CORRECT date on their papers including the new year 2021.
+But, there were always 1 or 2 that were at the high end of that curve who would go out for some time in the regular education setting and would be expected to write the CORRECT date on their papers including the new year 2023.
 Finally, the value often comes in the process, not in the final outcome.
-So, how dowe go about teaching our students with disabilities that 2020 is over and now it is now a new year 2021?
+So, how do we go about teaching our students with disabilities that 2020 is over and now it is now the new year 2023?
 Here are (what I think) some important things to consider

 1. Use ERRORLESS teaching

-If they already know what year it is, we KNOW they will answer “2020” when asked “What year is it?”
+If they already know what year it is, we KNOW they will answer “2022” when asked, “What year is it?”
 So, you need to provide full prompting right away.
 Stop letting them practice saying or writing the wrong year.
 If you are asking your student verbally, then immediately follow your question with the correct answer and then allow your student to repeat you.
-For some students you may need to give the full verbal prompt several times before fading.
+For some students, you may need to give the full verbal prompt several times before fading.
 For example: